 There are many excellent sanitizers on the market.
 We recommend Basic A because it is very safe and simple to use.
 You should also add sulfites directly to the wine after the fermentation, and again, right before bottling the wine.
 If you miss killing some bacteria, then adding sulfites such as Campden tablet or sodium metabisulfite to the wine will go a long way towards protecting it.

 One thing you have mentioned is that the wine is fizzy instead of bubbly.
 If the wine has re-fermented, most people would describe it as bubbly and not fizzy.
 The CO2 bubbles from a fermentation are pretty good size.
 Fizzy sounds like the bubbles are smaller than that.
 That is what you would expect to find with a bacterial infection.

 You also said that it fizzed for a long time.
 This is fairly definitive.
-When you get a fizzing that is even and wants to go on for a long time, that is also and indicator of a bacterial infection.
+When you get a fizzing that bubbles evenly for a period of time, that is also an indicator of a bacterial infection.
 Carbonation from a re-fermentation is more explosive and short-lived.
 A bacterial infection is not explosive.
 Once you open the bottle, it take a few seconds for it to build up a head of steam and get going.

-I'm not sure, because I am not there, but I would guess the what you are experience is a bacterial infection.
+I'm not sure, because I am not there, but I would guess the reason your homemade wine is fizzy is because of a bacterial infection.
 That being the case, sanitation of equipment and use of sulfites needs to be the focus when making future batches.

 Ed Kraus is a 3rd generation home brewer/winemaker and has been an owner of E. C. Kraus since 1999.
 He has been helping individuals make better wine and beer for over 25 years.